Some explicit cocycles on the Furstenberg boundary for products of isometries of hyperbolic spaces and $\mathrm{SL}(3,\mathbb{K})$: The spectral sequence for products of isometries of real hyperbolic spaces

 \begin{prop} For any $\alpha\neq 0$, the cocycle

 where $s$ is the section exhibited in Theorem \ref{Theorem 2 to 3 for prod of Hn} is unbounded. \end{prop}

-Before proving the unboundedness we observe that this is sufficient to prove the injectivity statement for $G$, since any cohomology class in $NH^3_m(G\curvearrowright G/P)$ is represented, by Theorem \ref{Theorem 2 to 3 for prod of Hn}, up to a coboundary, by a cocycle as in the proposition.
-But we saw in the proof of Lemma \ref{lemma injectivity comparison actions} that any coboundary in degree $3$ is bounded, and the sum of a bounded and unbounded function is clearly unbounded.
+Before proving the unboundedness, we observe that this is sufficient to prove Conjecture \ref{Conj Gap} for $G$.
+Indeed any cohomology class in $NH^3_m(G\curvearrowright G/P)$ is represented, by Theorem \ref{Theorem 2 to 3 for prod of Hn}, up to a coboundary, by a cocycle as in the proposition.
+By Lemma \ref{lemma injectivity comparison actions} any coboundary in degree $3$ is bounded, and the sum of a bounded and unbounded function is clearly unbounded.
 We thus have: